ONSdigital/ons_mkdocs_theme/docs/contributing/reporting-a-bug.md

 another already reported or closed issue or discussion, you can save time for us and yourself by doing some research:

-1. [Search our documentation] and look for the relevant sections that could be related to your problem.
+1. [Search our documentation][Search our documentation] and look for the relevant sections that could be related to your problem.
 If found, make sure that you configured everything correctly.[^1]